OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-02.md

 On that day I will make a covenant for them with the beasts of the field, the birds of the sky, and the creatures that move along the ground.
 I will abolish bow, sword, and war from the land, so that all may lie down in safety.

 ## Hosea 2:19
-I will betroth you to me forever; I will betroth you in righteousness and justice, in love and compassion.
+I will pledge you to me forever; I will pledge you in righteousness and justice, in love and compassion.

 ## Hosea 2:20
-I will betroth you in faithfulness, and you will know the Lord.
+I will pledge you in faithfulness, and you will know the Lord.

 ## Hosea 2:21
-“In that day I will respond,” declares the Lord— “I will respond to the heavens, and they will respond to the earth;
+“At that time I will respond,” declares the Lord— “I will respond to the heavens, and they will respond to the earth;

 ## Hosea 2:22
 and the earth will respond to the grain, the new wine and the oil, and they will respond to Jezreel.